“You should never make a decision the day before your period.” ~ Miranda J. Barrett

 I basically couldn’t get out of bed for two days.

-The cocodamol worked well enough that I was able to move around the house on the third day, and well enough for me to keep me from being in a significant amount of pain on the fourth day.
+The cocodamol worked well enough that I was able to move around the house on the third day, and well enough to keep me from being in a significant amount of pain on the fourth day.

 The side effects subsided after day four.